rubenspgcavalcante/leaflet-ant-path/README.md

 Can be used with asynchronous module loaders and CommonJS packers

 ### Important!
+- Leaflet AntPath uses CSS transitions to animate the SVG element.
+If the map options **preferCanvas** is active (true), the animation will not work, as there's no information about what was drawn inside the canvas tag.

-MultiAntPath was removed, and now AntPath doesn't support the legacy version anymore (0.7.7).
+- MultiAntPath was removed, and now AntPath doesn't support the legacy version anymore (0.7.7).
 If you're still using MultiAntPath and Leaflet 0.7, use older AntPath versions than 0.6

 ### Using the plugin